aubreymoore/InsectWingbeat/README.md

 ## Software

-I installed Audacity VERSION on Raspbian VERSION and was pleasantly surprised that it ran very well.
+I installed Audacity 2.2.2 on Raspbian 10 and was pleasantly surprised that it ran very well.
 I operated the Raspberry Pi remotely using VNC.

 ## Experiment